 need a rod that can handle the hook sets and the fight of a large fish in

 current.
-The Daiwa Keiryu-X 42 and 45 are meant for that kind of fishing.
+The Daiwa Keiryu-X 42 and 45 are very good for that kind of fishing.

-I can see these rods being used to cast mouse flies at night for big
+I can see the longer rods being used to cast mouse flies at night for big

 browns, or bugs for carp or big deceivers for schoolie stripers.
 I don't